garidisk/garidisk.github.io/_posts/2021-08-22-radiofeed-pt2-viz.md

 _The full notebook can be found [here](https://drive.google.com/file/d/12hSI_T7zoPcxEId7Mrb-KCTXNY_syMFT/view?usp=sharing).
 This version also supports interactive plots which cannot be rendered here (due to .html file size constraints)._

-_Header image is the cover of the 2013 release of the ["The Clash Hits Back compilation"](https://www.discogs.com/The-Clash-Hits-Back/master/594585).
-The same photo has also been used in a 1981 promo release called ["If Music Could Talk"](https://www.discogs.com/The-Clash-Hits-Back/master/594585), which included band member interviews._
+_The header image is the cover of the 2013 release of the ["The Clash Hits Back"](https://www.discogs.com/The-Clash-Hits-Back/master/594585) compilation.
+The same photo has also been used in a 1981 promo release called ["If Music Could Talk"](https://www.discogs.com/The-Clash-Hits-Back/master/594585), which includes interviews with the band members._

 ## Visualizations & discussion